Graduate Pharmacy Aptitude Test Syllabus

 Ask the Experts

-The syllabus of GPAT covers different subjects such as Pharmaceutics, Pharmaceutical Chemistry, Pharmacology, Pharmacognosy, and other related disciplines.
+GPAT Exam Syllabus covers different subjects such as Pharmaceutics, Pharmaceutical Chemistry, Pharmacology, Pharmacognosy, and other related disciplines.
 To score well in GPAT, candidates should go through the entire syllabus and focus on the topics that require more attention.
 They should refer to relevant textbooks, study materials, and previous year’s question papers to prepare effectively for the exam.

 Physical Chemistry